 Here are some types of work permits and their respective validity:

 With a validity of 1 month, this work permit is for urgent jobs and jobs that need immediate action.
-This permit is allowed in order to prevent any type of detrimental consequences the sponsor company or society may face as a whole.
+This permit is allowed to prevent any type of detrimental consequences the sponsor company or society may face as a whole. - Temporary Work Permit

 The validity varies from 7 to 12 months.
-This permit is also known as the normal work permit and is usually applicable for expats at higher management levels such as managers, directors, and commissioners.
+This permit is also famous as the normal work permit and is usually applicable for ex-pats at higher management levels such as managers, directors, and commissioners.

 FAQs